tjde/Market/README.md

 #### A. Problem definition / purpose

 The purpose of the app is to provide a means for users to find other people to engage in hobbies with together.
 Users can create listings centred on specific hobbies which include a brief description, date, time, location and number of people invited to join.
-Other users of the site can then search listings put up by others based on a specific hobby and Australian major city location
+Other users of the site can then search listings put up by others based on a specific hobby and Australian major city location.
+It aims to address barriers that prevent people from participating in their preferred hobby and picking up new hobby.
+Namely, barriers that exist in today's society that limit people's connections with others in the community and limit their ability to participate.

 #### B. Functionality / features